 Another ritual object that may not be familiar to you is the arrhae.
 It is made of 13 gold coins presented in an ornate box, which represents the groom’s promise of prosperity to the bride.
 Among the ring bearer and flower girls, the arrhae is usually brought in a cushion by a child.

 After the church wedding, the newlyweds are expected to release two white doves to symbolize marital harmony and peace.
 It can be done in front of the church or at the reception venue.
 The doves are either in their hands or are placed in a cage where a ribbon to be pulled for release is tied.

 Another thing to note is the Money Dance.
-As the couple dawns the stage for their dance, guests can come to the center and pin or tape monetary bills to the clothes of the couple.
+As the couple dawns on the stage for their dance, guests can come to the center and pin or tape monetary bills to the clothes of the couple.
 This tradition is a way of gift-giving for the couple to help them start with their new life.

-Lastly, the young women should line up at the back of the bride.
+Lastly, young women should line up at the back of the bride.
 She then will throw her bouquet backward and whoever catches it is believed to be the next one to marry.
 Aside from these traditions, the wedding party can vary with different modern games for the couple and the guests.

-A Filipino wedding is more or less the same with a Western one, but there are also a lot of unique customs and traditions to take note of.
+A Filipino wedding is more or less the same as a Western one, but there are also a lot of unique customs and traditions to take note of.
 There are also some ritual objects that may be foreign to you.
 It’s best if you familiarize yourself with it ahead of time.
 But if there is one thing, it’s that a Filipino wedding is nothing short of fun with these customs.